jundalisay/sp/content/en/research/hermes/kybalion/chapter-04.md

 ---

-{{< q >}}
+{{< q a="Kybalion" >}}
-"Under, and back of, the Universe of Time, Space and Change, is ever to be found The Substantial Reality—the Fundamental Truth."—The Kybalion.
+"Under, and back of, the Universe of Time, Space and Change, is ever to be found The Substantial Reality—the Fundamental Truth."
 {{< /q >}}